Big and Tall Golf Pullovers: 1/4 Zip Fit & Size Guide

 Then there is the hem.

-For big sizes, the hem sweep needs control.
+For Big sizes, the hem sweep needs control.
 Too narrow, and the garment grips the stomach or hip.
 Too wide, and it loses shape.
 In golf apparel, that balance matters because the piece should still look polished enough for club environments.

 Tall sizes bring another challenge: length during motion.